hschott/cargo-wso2-container/README.md

 cargo.jvmargs | N/A
 cargo.runtime.args | N/A

-When a container is started cargo.protocol, cargo.hostname and cargo.servlet.port are used to check if the containers Carbon Management Console is up and running.
+When a container is started `cargo.protocol`, `cargo.hostname` and `cargo.servlet.port` are used to check if the containers Carbon Management Console is up and running.
 The WSO2 Carbon container is stopped via JMX management bean invocation.
-Therefore cargo.rmi.port, cargo.wso2carbon.username and cargo.wso2carbon.password can be configured.
+Therefore `cargo.rmi.port`, `cargo.wso2carbon.username` and `cargo.wso2carbon.password` can be configured.

-Use cargo.port.offset to shift all ports by the given integer value.
+Use `cargo.port.offset` to shift all ports by the given integer value.
 See [Default Ports of WSO2 Products](https://docs.wso2.com/display/Carbon420/Default+Ports+of+WSO2+Products)

-#### Supported Local Configuration Properties (Standalone Container)
+### Supported Local Configuration Properties (Standalone Container)

 Property name | Default value | Description
 ---: | --- | ---